SaiSindhuja197/mslearn-openai/Instructions/Labs/integrate-azure-openai.md

           except Exception as ex:
               print(ex)

-      # Define the function that will get the response from Azure OpenAI endpoint
+      # Define the function that will get the response from the Azure OpenAI endpoint
       async def call_openai_model(system_message, user_message, model, client):
           # Get response from Azure OpenAI
           messages = [